hann11/cs-primer/cs_primer/computer_networks/introduction/notes.md

 Now, HTTP query, using a TCP socket, TCP header, dst port 80 for HTTP.
 IP header, ethernet header and footer.

 same movement across the internet.

+## latency vs throughput

+latency: amount of time waiting (sitting latent)
+-> request sits waiting to be processed

+throughput: rate at which something can be done
+-> rate of requests that can be processed (requests per second)

+short pipe: shorter time for water to flow through a pipe

+independent of the width of the pipe. takes same amount of time as the original pipe, higher throughput (pipe width)

+cdn: reduce latency - distribute content geographically. more proximate to users.

+**latency bound: speed of light**. usually around 2x speed of light. photon around the equator can go 7 times round the earth per second. network packet could go 3-4 times around the world per second.

+personal thought: is network latency and cpu latency of a webserver different? if doing no compute, packet should just send/receive. cpu bound process would increase that. caching probably verrrrry nice.

+can approximate europe to australia. query euro webserver from australia. probably order of hundreds of ms.

+however, huge improvements in throughput over time. we have means of increasing throughput; 1gb fiber connection, run more.

+if you don't care about latency, just get more horizontal machines in your data centre

+what kind of re-try protocol / re-transmission do we want?

+given 2 parties, given a TCP segment sent, waiting for ACK before sending next segment, we wait for roundtrip time.
+Then throughput is a function of the latency. what if send a whole bunch of packets per roundtrip time before the ack, then not so bound by latency. put 1 drop in a pipe vs fully loading a pipe, not worrying about ack/pipe length.